 Potential Pitfalls and Difficulties in Adopting a Quantitative Trading Approach

-Model Risk: Your mathematical model is an abstraction of reality, not reality itself.
-If your model assumes continuous liquidity, it will blow up during a flash crash when the bid-ask spread widens to 5%.
+Model Risk: Your mathematical trading system is an abstract, simplified reduction of reality, not reality itself.
+If your algorithm assumes continuous liquidity distributions based on normal market regimes, it can suffer severe model break during a systemic flash crash when bid-ask spreads widen to 5% or vanish entirely.

-Market Changes: Regime shifts destroy models.
-A mean-reverting strategy that printed money during a choppy, sideways decade will be absolutely shredded when a massive inflationary trend takes hold.
+Market Changes: Abrupt regime shifts can rapidly destroy historically robust models.
+A short-term mean-reverting equity strategy that systematically printed cash during a choppy, sideways macroeconomic decade can be absolutely shredded when a high-velocity, inflationary trend takes hold across global asset classes.

-Overfitting: The deadly sin of quant trading.
-Tweaking the rules until they perfectly predict the past 10 years, ensuring the model is far too rigid to handle the unpredictable nature of the next 10 years.
+Overfitting: The ultimate sin of quantitative asset management.
+This involves tweaking your parameters and adding endless rules until your strategy perfectly matches the specific noise of the past 10 years, ensuring the model is far too rigid to handle the unpredictable, out-of-sample distribution of the next 10 years.

-Technological Dependence: When your API key expires, or your server reboots unexpectedly, or your data provider pushes a bad tick, your automated system might execute thirty erroneous trades in three seconds.
+Technological Dependence: Operating an automated software stack introduces severe operational risk.
+The exact second an API key expires, a server reboots unexpectedly, or a data provider pushes a single corrupt pricing tick, your automated script can easily execute dozens of erroneous market orders in a matter of seconds.

 How to Overcome Common Challenges